adamParker96/SaaS_App_Tech_Challenge/README.md

 Miro - I'd like to create a page in the frontend where users can create pages via the frontend, including allowing them to connect to Miro and import flowcharts into our File table.

-JWT checks on each API call via frontend - right now the Auth process finishes once the user logs in via Okta.
-I'd like to take the JWT that okta returns us and use that to authorize API calls for users, instead of just assuming that the user is good to go after logging in.